|

 to 1949.
 Early on Shanghai became a city of Western emigrants, and

-Ms. Johnston gives a short anecdotal history of each wave of
+Tess gives a short anecdotal history of each wave of

 foreigners who came to Shanghai, explains their contributions to